February 7, 2024

 3. What measurable impacts does this training have?

-Below, I will explain why these three questions are so important – and which tools you can use to answer them.
+Below, I will explain why exactly these three questions are so important – and with which tools you can answer them.

-Question 1: Are employees learning the right things in training?
+Question 1: Are employees learning the right things in the training?

 What should employees learn at all?
-The answer is often “Everything that is explained in the training.”
-However, this is far too vague and therefore difficult to measure.
+The answer is often, “Everything that is explained in the training.”
+However, that is far too unspecific and therefore hard to measure.

-A classic knowledge test on the last day of training only provides insights about the short-term memory of your employees.
-You learn nothing about which content will really be applied in the long term.
-In the worst-case scenario, only the nice trainer is remembered, or the good lunch – and the valuable tips for more productive work are quickly forgotten.
+A classic knowledge test on the last training day tells you only something about the short-term memory of your employees.
+You learn nothing about which content will actually be applied in the long term.
+In the worst case, only the nice trainer or the good lunch will be remembered – and the valuable tips for more productive work are quickly forgotten.

-An Happy Sheet also cannot answer this question.
-Of course, it is desirable for employees to find the training valuable or motivating.
-This emotional snapshot, however, is no guarantee for a long-term change.
+Even a Happy Sheet cannot answer this question.
+Of course, it is desirable for employees to perceive the training as valuable or motivating.
+This emotional snapshot is nevertheless no guarantee for a long-term change.

 Suitable Tools:

-To measure the content success of training, a long-term assessment of what has been learned is necessary.
-Especially, behavioral changes in your employees often only become evident weeks or even months later.
-To really see changes, a three-step approach has proven effective:
+To measure the content success of trainings, a long-term review of what has been learned is necessary.
+Especially behavioral changes in your employees often manifest only after weeks or even months.
+To truly see changes, a three-step approach has proven effective:

-1. Assessment of the current state before the employee training:
+1. Assessment of the current state before employee training:

-• What? – Current knowledge of the employees and expectations for the training
+• What? – Current knowledge level of the employees and expectations of the training

 • How? – Through questionnaires and surveys

-2. Assessment of the learning status immediately after the employee training:
+2. Assessment of the learning state immediately after employee training:

-• What? – Important core content and meeting the expectations
+• What? – Important core content and fulfillment of expectations

 • What? – Practical application and internalization of the core content

-• How? – Through questionnaires, observations, and employee interviews
+• How? – Through questionnaires, observations, and employee discussions

-Tip: Creating questionnaires is not that easy!
-In our article series “Asking the Right Questions,” you can learn how to use the right question types and phrasing to get the answers you need.
+• Tip: Creating questionnaires isn’t that easy!
+In our article series “Asking Right,” you’ll learn how to get the answers you need with the right question types and formulations.

-This three-step approach is particularly effective in e-learnings: You can directly integrate questionnaires and certificates into the training processes using a good tool and evaluate them online immediately – clearly and without paper chaos.
+This three-step approach is particularly effective in e-learnings: You can directly integrate questionnaires and certificates into good tools within training processes and evaluate them online immediately – clearly and without a paper mess.

-This question may sound superficial in the context of employee training.
-After all, employees should primarily acquire and implement knowledge.
-And that alone should already have a positive effect in daily work life.
+This question may seem superficial in the context of employee training.
+After all, employees are supposed to absorb and implement knowledge.
+And that alone should already have a positive effect in everyday work.

-What many HR professionals overlook: employees often provide much more direct feedback to training through their behavior.
+What many HR professionals overlook: Employees often provide much more direct feedback on training through their behavior.
 The success of training is often not only visible in individual employees.
-It becomes evident in the whole team, in daily collaboration, and ultimately in the work atmosphere.
-And we all know: A good work atmosphere is crucial for corporate success!
+It is evident in the whole team, in daily collaboration, and ultimately in the work climate.
+And we all know: A good work climate is important for the success of the company!

-Some examples of how training effects can practically manifest in employees' daily lives:
+Some examples of how training effects manifest practically in the everyday lives of employees:

 • Is the mood in the office better after a communication training?